-- 3. Press the retention latch of the power supply toward the power connector to release the supply from the enclosure, see Figure 6-4 on page 64. - 4.
+- 3. Press the retention latch of the power supply toward the power connector to release the supply from the enclosure, see Figure 6-4 on page 68. - 4.
 Using the power supply handle, pull the power supply straight out until it is partly out of the chassis.
 Use one hand to support the bottom of the supply as you fully extract it from the enclosure. - 5.
-Align the rear of the replacement power supply with the enclosure opening. - 6.
+Align the rear of the replacement power supply with the enclosure opening, see Figure 6-5. - 6.
 Slide the power supply into the chassis until the retention latch engages you should hear an audible click. - 7.
 Reconnect the power cord to the supply and engage the retention clip.

 Note: If AC power to the rear fan assembly is disconnected prior to the replacement procedure, all the fans will come on and run at top speed when power is reapplied.
 The speeds will readjust when normal communication with the IRU's CMC is fully established.
+See the section "Replacing a System Fan (Blower)" on page 70 for additional information on fan operation.

-Replacing an IRU Enclosure Power Supply
+Figure 6-5Replacing an IRU Enclosure Power Supply